AjayTomar3342/IMDB_Data_Science_Project/README.md

   Select option to start the pulled project in New Window or This window as per your personal preference.

   * **Step 9:**
   After this the project will be up and running and requirements.txt file will automatically install required libraries.
-Run the file msr_assignment_3.py from Process Folder to get the results
+Run the file main.py from Root Folder to get the results

 This is a quick process to start the testing of GitHub project taken from the Official Jet Brains Website.
 We have tried this with several PC’s and are confident that this will not give any errors.

 > **Link to Above Process Video:** https://www.youtube.com/watch?v=ukbvdF5wqPQ&feature=emb_title

+  **NOTE:**
+Since, the libraries used in the project are updated by the original developers regularly, some function/functions may not run as expected.
+This project will be regularly updated as per the updated libraries requirement, but if project does not run at any give time when you pull the project, it may be due to the library change, rather than a coding issue.

 ## Results: